CraigClem/project2/README.md

 ​
 ## Brief
 ​
-Using React we had 48hrs to create an app which consumned a public API, had several components and used ​
+Using React we had 48hrs to create an app which consumned a public API and had several components.
+​
 ### Technnolgies
 ​